datalad-handbook/book/docs/glossary.rst

       `documentation of git push <https://git-scm.com/docs/git-push#Documentation/git-push.txt---force>`_.

    fork
-      Git concept on repository hosting sites (GitHub, GitLab, Gin, ...)
+      Git concept on repository hosting sites (GitHub, GitLab, Gin, ...);
-      A fork is a copy of a repository on a web-based Git repository hosting site.
-Find out more `here <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`__.
+      `A fork is a copy of a repository on a web-based Git repository hosting site <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`__.

    Gin
       A web-based repository store for data management that you can use to host and